radareorg/radare2-book/ch1_introduction.md

 For walking thru the binary file you will use three different kind of basic actions: seek, print and alterate.

-To 'seek' there's an specific command abreviated as 's' than accepts an expression as argument that can be something like '10', '+0x25' or '[0x100+ptr_table]'.
-If you are working with block-based files you may prefer to set up the block size to 4K or the size required with the command 'b' and move forward or backward at seeks aligned to the block size using the '>' and '<' commands.
+To 'seek' there's an specific command abreviated as `s` than accepts an expression as argument that can be something like `10`, `+0x25` or `[0x100+ptr_table]`.
+If you are working with block-based files you may prefer to set up the block size to 4K or the size required with the command `b` and move forward or backward at seeks aligned to the block size using the `>` and `<` commands.

-The 'print' command aliased as 'p', accepts a second letter to specify the print mode selected.
-The most common ones are 'px' for printing in hexadecimal, 'pd' for disassembling.
+The 'print' command aliased as `p`, accepts a second letter to specify the print mode selected.
+The most common ones are `px` for printing in hexadecimal, `pd` for disassembling.

-To 'write' open the file with 'radare -w'.
-This should be specified while opening the file, or just type 'eval file.write=true' in runtime to reopen the file in read-write-mode.
-You can use the 'w' command to write strings or 'wx' for hexpair strings:
+To 'write' open the file with `radare -w`.
+This should be specified while opening the file.
+You can use the `w` command to write strings or `wx` for hexpair strings:

     > w hello world         ; string
     > wx 90 90 90 90        ; hexpairs
     > wa jmp 0x8048140      ; assemble
     > wf inline.bin         ; write contents of file

-Appending a '?' to the command you will get the help message of it. (p? for example)
+Appending a `?` to the command you will get the help message of it. (p? for example)

-Enter the visual mode pressing 'V<enter>', and return to the prompt using the 'q' key.
+Enter the visual mode pressing `V<enter>`, and return to the prompt using the `q` key.

 In the visual mode you should use hjkl keys which are the default ones for scrolling (like left,down,up,right).
-So entering in cursor mode ('c') you will be able select bytes if using the shift together with HJKL.
+So entering in cursor mode (`c`) you will be able select bytes if using the shift together with HJKL.

-In the visual mode you can insert (alterate bytes) pressing 'i' and then <tab> to switch between the hex or string column.
-Pressing 'q' in hex panel to return into the visual mode.
+In the visual mode you can insert (alterate bytes) pressing `i` and then <tab> to switch between the hex or string column.
+Pressing `q` in hex panel to return into the visual mode.

 ##1.10 Rax

-The 'rax' utility comes with the radare framework and aims to be a minimalistic expression evaluator for the shell useful for making base conversions easily between floating point values, hexadecimal representations, hexpair strings to ascii, octal to integer.
+The `rax` utility comes with the radare framework and aims to be a minimalistic expression evaluator for the shell useful for making base conversions easily between floating point values, hexadecimal representations, hexpair strings to ascii, octal to integer.
 It supports endianness and can be used as a shell if no arguments given.

     $ rax2 -h